AIO1/PrimeNGTableReusableComponent/README.md

 4. Apply the filter rules per column.
 From the PrimeNGPostRequest it will get all the filter rules per column that must be applied (it included the pedifined filter rules).
 In this step the IQueryable will be added all the additional rules that need to be done to reflect all the filtering operations that the user has requested.
 5. Count the total elements that are available after applying the filtering rules by delegating a COUNT operation of all the records to the database engine with the current built query.
 6. Calculate the number of pages that are available (taking into account the items per page selected and the filtering rules) and determine if the user need to be moved from his current page.
 For example, if user was in page 100 and suddenly, due to the filters that are applied, only 7 pages are available, the returned current page will be changed to page 7.
 The frontend will handle this situation and move the user to said page accordingly.
 7. Perform the dynamic select and get the needed elements.
 In this step, the IQueryable will be added a SELECT statement to just get the columns that we are interested in, and the the IQueryable will be converted to a ToDynamicList, which will basically launch all the query that we have been building in the previous steps to the database.
-In this step, we would have delegated all operations to the database, and in the backend we will be given a dynamic list with the size of the number of items that must be shown in the current page and with only the selected columns that the user has requested (and the columns which have sendColumnAttributes set to false).
+In this step, we would have delegated all operations to the database, and in the backend we will be given a dynamic list with the size of the number of items that must be shown in the current page and with only the selected columns that the user has requested (and the columns which have "sendColumnAttributes" set to false).
 8. The function will end by returning us a PrimeNGPostReturn, which must be returned to the frontend.

 The PrimeNGPostReturn object contains: